-Considering how common childhood stuttering is, and its potential effects on people throughout the lifespan (see Lecture One), it is not surprising that a recent report found that speech-language pathologists around the world prioritise treatment of childhood stuttering above all other developmental speech and language disorders.
+Considering how common childhood stuttering is, and its potential effects on people throughout the lifespan (see Lecture One), it is not surprising that a recent report329 found that speech-language pathologists around the world prioritise treatment of childhood stuttering above all other developmental speech and language disorders.
 The report was a survey of 264 speech-language pathologists from 10 countries: Australia (n=182), United States (n=37), United Kingdom (n=15), Canada (n=9), New Zealand (n=6), Ireland (n=4), Scotland (n=1), South Africa (n=1), China (n=1), and The Netherlands (n=1).
-The speech-language pathologists worked mostly with children (78%), with 89% working with 3-5 year olds, 83% working with 6-12 year olds, and 43% working with 13-18 year olds.
+The speech-language pathologists worked mostly with children (78%), with 89% working with 3-5-year-olds, 83% working with 6-12-year-olds, and 43% working with 13-18 - year-olds.
 Most of the speech-language pathologists (74%) reported a waiting list in their workplace.

 Results indicated that the highest waiting list priority was given to children who stutter above children with other childhood speech and language disorders.
-The speech-language pathologists indicated stuttering as a priority most frequently (47%) compared to disorders of language (36%), speech (30%), and voice (17%).+ Reports indicated, compared to other speech and language disorders, that children who stutter most commonly bypassed waiting lists and immediately received assessment and treatment services.
+The speech-language pathologists indicated stuttering as a priority most frequently (47%) compared to disorders of language (36%), speech (30%), and voice (17%).
+Reports indicated, compared to other speech and language disorders, that children who stutter most often bypassed waiting lists and immediately received assessment and treatment services.
+Those reports are consistent with interviews of 18 Australian speech-language pathologists about children younger than 12 years.330 Those clinicians conveyed a belief that stuttering is "more debilitating than other communication disorders with the potential for long-term consequences to be more significant for clients" (p.
+5).
+Consequently, those clinicians associated childhood stuttering with substantive professional responsibility.